tamarwerthaim/Wolt/README.md

 > 📌 **Assignment Note:** The main branch for this part of the assignment is 'WOLT-Part4'.

 This project is a full-stack Wolt-style food delivery application.
-It features a modern **React (Vite)** single-page application frontend, an **Express (Node.js)** REST API gateway backend,communicating via TCP sockets.
-The system enforces secure stateless **JWT Authentication**, input validation rules, custom dark/light theme switching, and image uploads.
+It features a modern **React (Vite)** single-page application frontend and an **Express (Node.js)** REST API gateway backend.
+The application supports user registration, authentication, restaurant and menu management, order placement, and global search functionality.
+The system enforces secure stateless **JWT Authentication**, input validation rules, custom dark/light theme switching, and synchronizes user product views and orders to the recommendation engine in real-time.

 ---